tachidok/chapchom/docs/source/installation.rst

 Generate ``doxygen`` documentation for SciCell++
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This includes class diagramas and full source documentation.
+This includes class diagrams and full source documentation.

 **Requirements**